-Countries under review at this year´s High Level Political Forum
+Full list of countries under review at this year’s High Level Political Forum:

 The UN Major Groups and other Stakeholders is an official mechanism to allow broad public participation in decision-making related to international sustainable development.
 There are currently nine stakeholder groups who are able to have a formal say in the design of sustainable development policies and programs, these constituencies include; Business and Industry; Trade Unions; Indigenous Peoples; Children and Youth; Women; Farmers; Local Government; Non-governmental Organisations; Science and Technology community.
 As of the Rio+20 Sustainable Development Summit in 2012, governments invited other stakeholders, including local communities, volunteer groups and foundations, migrants and families, as well as older persons and persons with disabilities, to participate in UN processes related to sustainable development.
 These stakeholder groups each have coordinators whose role it is to reach out to their global constituency, prepare them for UN deliberations on sustainable development, and prepare position papers and inputs.

 At the High Level Political Forum Major Groups and other Stakeholders are able to participate in the following ways:

 - Attend all official meetings of the forum;

 - Have access to all official information and documents;

 - Submit documents and present written and oral contributions;

 - Organize side events and round tables, in cooperation with Member States and the Secretariat;

 To learn more about the Major Groups, please click on the constituency that aligns with your work: